- Skills to overcome emotional challenges

 Why Group Therapy?

 ***Space is limited to 6 participants.
-This ensures that each teen in the group can have a voice, gain skills, and build a meaningful experience.
+This ensures that each in the group can have a voice, gain skills, and build a meaningful experience.
 Group ages range from 12 to 18 years.

 Supportive Tools for Parents and Teens:

 As a professional counselor, I love working with teens and building “real” connections that provide skill building.
 The very skills that allow people to overcome emotional challenges like peer pressure, anxiety, or sadness.